 Participants will understand how to obtain basic demographic data from archaeological skeletal populations.

 Participants will understand how systematic data collection and peer review facilitates bioarchaeological research.

 Our participants are taught to conduct proper intensive research under laboratory conditions.
 This process entails the intensive acquisition of the skills and knowledge required to fulfill the expectations of a genuine research project.
-As students become more familiar with the questions that the osteological collection allows to address, they will choose a research topic they will address in small groups, leading to formal podium presentations at the Tenth International Student Colloquium on Osteology and Bioarchaeology, in Odorheiu Secuiesc.
+As students become more familiar with the questions that the osteological collection allows to address, they will choose a research topic they will address in small groups, leading to formal podium presentations at the Eleventh International Student Colloquium on Osteology and Bioarchaeology, in Odorheiu Secuiesc.

 This osteology research workshop is highly recommended for the participants interested in our more advanced projects, respectively the Juvenile Osteology Research Workshop.
 Students who wish to expand their skills and experience in the field can register for an additional 4 week session of the Medieval Cemetery Funerary Excavation immediately following the Adult Osteology Session.